-In the appraiser's opinion the estimated marketing time for the subject property and other commercial properties in the subject's marketing area is 3 to 12 months.
+In the appraiser's opinion the estimated marketing time for the subject property and other commercial properties in the subject's marketing area is 6 to 12 months.
 This assumption is based on the current demand for commercial properties within the subject's marketing area and the conservative value estimate arrived at herein.

-By reason of my investigation and analysis of data contained in this report, other information in our files and my experience in the real estate and appraisal profession, it is my opinion that the Estimated Market Value for the subject property, as of June 20, 2013 is:
+By reason of our investigation and analysis of data contained in this report, other information in our files and our experience in the real estate and appraisal profession, it is our opinion that the Estimated Market Value for the subject property, as of March 6, 2015 is: